oletizi/avi-docs/src/site/docs/16.2.2/custom-persistence-with-datascript/index.md

 title: Custom Persistence with DataScript
 layout: default
 ---
 Avi Vantage includes a number of common methods of persisting clients to the same server for a duration of time.
 For some applications, it may be valuable to have more customization to the behavior of the persistence, or to support a wider array of application types.
-See <a href="/docs/latest/overview-of-server-persistence">Overview of Server Persistence</a> for other methods.
+See <a href="overview-of-server-persistence">Overview of Server Persistence</a> for other methods.

 Persistence is based on the ability to uniquely identify a user, and to stick or persist them to a destination server for a period of time.